The insurance industry landscape

 Helen: I think in the wider work place there probably are but having been at Club Insure since I was 24 it’s not something that I’ve experienced personally.
 Across the Romero group there are many women in senior roles so it’s always felt normal to me and certainly something that I felt was achievable from the start.
 Had I not felt that then I wouldn’t be here.

 Sharon: I’ve thankfully never really come across any stereotypes in the places I’ve worked or the people I’ve worked with, so I think that is a real positive that hopefully these stereotypes are becoming a thing of the past!

 Stacey: I think there is some stigma about ‘women in power’ and I think women feel like they have to prove themselves more in a working environment than men.
 This may put some women off pushing themselves forward.
 I think times have changed over the past 20 odd years I have worked in insurance and you do see a lot more women in senior roles within this industry than you did in the past.
 I think that’s an achievement in itself and more women should feel empowered to achieve a senior role.

-What are the most effective ways to counteract the negative/hateful stereotypes of women in authority, especially in the workplace?
+What are the most effective ways to counteract negative/hateful stereotypes of women in authority that some women may face, especially the stereotype toward women in senior roles in the workplace?

 Joanna: Just ignore it!
 I think this is a thing of the past so really isn’t something you should give any thought to or worry about, just work hard and you should be given the opportunities you deserve.